An email client that fits how developers actually use email

 A day job Gmail.
 A side-project Gmail.
 The alma-mater address that still sends reunion mail.
 The nonprofit board you sit on.
 GitHub notifications that route one place; conference replies that route another.
-Epistles is a modern, cross-platform email client that gathers Gmail, Microsoft 365, Fastmail, ProtonMail, and any IMAP host into one place, runs natively on Linux and Mac, ships zero telemetry, and stays out of your way at the keyboard.
+Epistles is a cross-platform email client that gathers Gmail, Microsoft 365, Fastmail, any JMAP-powered server, iCloud (Mail, Calendar, and Contacts via app-specific password), ProtonMail, and any IMAP host into one place, runs natively on Linux and Mac, ships on Apple Watch and Wear OS for triage on the wrist, and sends zero telemetry.

-Epistles isn’t exclusively a developer tool, plenty of people who write no code at all use it, but a developer’s mail life is the shape it was built for.
+Plenty of people who write no code at all use it.
+But a developer’s mail life is the shape it was built for.
 This page is a plain account of the parts that fit, and the parts that don’t fit yet.

 A day with four mailboxes

 At 08:10, the work Gmail has the on-call rotation update for the week.
 You read it, archive it with E, move on.
 At 09:45, the personal Gmail has a code-review request from the open-source project you maintain on the side; the GitHub notification went to a third address you set up exactly so it could be triaged separately. ⌘K, type the repo name, jump to the thread.
 At 13:20, the alumni address forwards a reply about a panel at next month’s conference; you draft an answer from the right identity (the nonprofit board uses a fourth one) and ⌘↵.
-None of those four accounts share a client today on most setups: each one arrived with its own app, its own shortcuts, its own font.
+On most setups today, none of those four accounts share a client: each one arrived with its own app, its own shortcuts, its own font.

 Epistles is one client for all of them.
-Each connected account speaks its provider’s native protocol (Gmail API for Google, MS Graph for Microsoft 365, JMAP for Fastmail, Proton with OpenPGP for ProtonMail, IMAP and SMTP for everywhere else), so Gmail’s labels, Microsoft’s threading, and Fastmail’s instant push aren’t flattened to the lowest common denominator on the way in.
+Each connected account speaks its provider’s native protocol: Gmail API for Google, OWA for Microsoft 365, JMAP for Fastmail and compatible servers, Proton with OpenPGP for ProtonMail, IMAP plus CalDAV/CardDAV for iCloud through a single app-specific-password wizard, IMAP and SMTP for everywhere else.
+Gmail’s labels, Microsoft’s threading, and JMAP push survive intact.
 Each thread carries a quiet chip naming the address it belongs to, so you don’t reply from the wrong identity at midnight.

 The Mac build is a signed, notarized React Native macOS app: native menu bar, native keychain, native push for Gmail (via Pub/Sub) and Microsoft 365 (via OWA SignalR), Spotlight on the local cache.
 It is not a wrapped web app.
 Both desktop builds share most of their code with the iOS and Android apps; what differs is the system surface, not the engine.